 - Somoza Simms Gallery, Houston, 2000.

-She is represented by Harris Gallery, Houston, The Gallery at Round Top and Holland Street Gallery in Bellville.
+She is represented by Thornwood Gallery in Houston.
 Nancy has participated in many museum shows including the Ft Worth Museum of Art, El Paso Museum of Art, Museum of the Southwest, Red River Valley Museum, Bosque Conservancy, Homeland Artists Exhibition in Kansas City, Breckenridge Fine Art Center, Mighty 10x10x10 in Tieton, Wyoming, and American Women Artist Show in Virginia.
-She was also featured in Southwest Art Magazine's August 2013 issue.
+She was also featured in Southwest Art Magazine's August 2013 issue and in Plein Air Magazine in 2015.

 Nancy lives in Houston with her husband Terry, and organizes Painting Workshops in France, Italy, Ireland, and Mexico in the summer.